 Pain and resistive underwater exercise

 Pain in paediatric rheumatic diseases is common place, with a prevalence of 86% in children with Juvenile Idiopathic Arthritis (JIA).
-This information was published in an abstract by Rheumatology International in August this year.

 Many types of conditions greatly benefit from pool exercise, including arthritis and it can be a fun and sociable way to exercise.
 The pool environment also reduces the risk of falls when compared to exercise on land.
 The buoyancy of the water supports a portion of your body weight making it easier to move in the water and improve your flexibility.
 The water also provides resistance to movements, which helps to strengthen muscles.